Part of the 2020 Higher Education Relief Package

 The eCAF (electronic Commonwealth Assistance Form) is a government form that is available online through eStudent.
 Even though there is a fee waiver to undertake these courses, completing the form is a mandatory requirement.
 Instructions for how to complete the eCAF are available in this guide: eCAF Instruction Guide (PDF 524KB).

-If you would like to withdraw from the course, please click here to follow the instructions on how to do this through EStudent.
+If you would like to withdraw from the course, follow the instructions on how to withdraw through EStudent.
 Please note that the deadline to withdraw is the Census Date, which is 10 August for Semester 2, 2020.